The 2nd Annual BRRC 5k

 Last year we (Clint, myself, and a few key helpers - namely Paul!) held the "1st Annual" BRRC 5k on the 1st Saturday in December after discussing the fact that we wanted to run some sort of 5k somewhere in December but we were unable to find one that had a day/location that worked for us.
 I mean, what is the logical thing to do if you can't find a race that works with your schedule - make your own, right?!
 It happened to be the same day as one of local runners Meg and Merlin Anderson's ABC (Adventures Benefiting Children) Runs, so we decided to use our run as a sort of "extension" of their event and, like them, ask for donations to be given to our local Adopt-A-Family program.
 After our race, we delivered our money to their post-run gathering at the Adopt-A-Family office and then hung out with their wonderful group for some tasty snacks.

-*Sadly, our Cowbell-ringing Cow wasn't able to be present to serve as our race starter this year.
+2016 - 1st Annual BRRC 5k (and 10k, actually, as 1 brave soul ran a self-directed 10k!) *Sadly, our Cowbell-ringing Cow wasn't able to be present to serve as our race starter this year. |

 We decided to try for a repeat this year - after all, we couldn't accurately call last year's a "1st Annual" anything if we didn't follow it up with a 2nd Annual!
 We tried to get out the word about the run a little earlier this year (via Facebook, of course) and, once again, asked for people to consider donating to our Adopt-A-Family fund.